Cherry tomatoes are vigorous plants that are easily cultivated in containers or out in the garden.

 Seeds can be purchased from True Leaf Market.

 Sweet and flavorful, ‘Power Pops’ produce bright red one-inch fruits that ripen two weeks before other cherry types.

 Part of Burpee’s Boost Collection of veggies, plants are bred for higher levels of antioxidants – with 40 percent more carotenoids and 55 percent more lycopene than your typical commercial tomato.

 This hybrid cultivar grows only nine to 12 inches high but has a full, cascading habit that makes it a natural in patio pots and hanging baskets.

 And fruits ripen in only 45 days, making it a good choice for gardeners with short summer growing seasons.

-‘Sunchocola’ has juicy one-inch fruits in a gorgeous, deep brick red with a full flavor that’s both smoky and sweet.
+‘Sunchocola’ is a hybrid that produces juicy one-inch fruits in a gorgeous, deep brick red with a full flavor that’s both smoky and sweet.

 A productive plant, it sets large clusters of fruit all summer.

 Tasty fresh off the vine or roasted on the grill, they also make a good choice for sun drying or dehydrating.

 Fruits ripen in 67 days on plants that grow to 70 inches and are resistant to mosaic virus.
 Cages or trellises are required for support.